luiscoco/AWS_Review_Session1/README.md

 Use cases: deliver fast and secure websites, accelerate dynamic content delivery APIs, stream live and on-demand video, distribute patches and updates.

-Summary:
+### 2.1.
+Summary

 🌐 What is Amazon CloudFront?

 Amazon CloudFront is a Content Delivery Network (CDN) service from AWS.

 It delivers your web content (HTML, CSS, JavaScript, images, videos, APIs) quickly and securely to users around the world using AWS’s global network of edge locations (Points of Presence).
 ________________________________________

 🚀 Key Purpose

 ✅ Speed up content delivery

 ✅ Reduce latency

 ✅ Offload traffic from origin servers

 ✅ Secure content with encryption and access control
 ________________________________________

 📦 How it Works (Step-by-Step)

 1. User Requests Content

 o	A user visits your website or app and requests content (e.g., an image or video).

-2. CloudFront Checks Cache at Edge Location o	CloudFront routes the request to the nearest Edge Location (PoP). o	If the content is cached there (called a “cache hit”), it’s served immediately.
+2. CloudFront Checks Cache at Edge Location

+o	CloudFront routes the request to the nearest Edge Location (PoP).

+o	If the content is cached there (called a “cache hit”), it’s served immediately.

 3. No Cache?
-CloudFront Fetches from Origin o	If the content is not cached (a “cache miss”), CloudFront retrieves it from the origin server (e.g., S3, EC2, or external server).
+CloudFront Fetches from Origin

+o	If the content is not cached (a “cache miss”), CloudFront retrieves it from the origin server (e.g., S3, EC2, or external server).

-4. Content Delivered and Cached o	The content is sent to the user and stored (cached) in the Edge Location for future requests.
+4. Content Delivered and Cached

+o	The content is sent to the user and stored (cached) in the Edge Location for future requests.
-Go to Index

-3. Regional Edge Caches: Regional edge caches for less popular content
+## 3. Regional Edge Caches: Regional edge caches for less popular content

-Content not popular enough to store in a POPs (Point Of Presence) will be stored in a regional cache to get more content closer to users.
+Content not popular enough to store in a POPs (Point Of Presence) will be stored in a regional cache to get more content closer to users

 Useful for content with an over-time decay in popularity.

 CloudFront locations between origin server and POPs, with larger cache than individual POPs.
-Serves as intermediary hop for content.
+Serves as intermediary hop for content

 Requests go from viewer, to edge location, to regional edge caches, checking for content availability at each site before requesting directly from origin server.

-Summary:
+### 3.1.
+Summary

 🌐 What are AWS Regional Edge Caches?

 Regional Edge Caches are an intermediate caching layer between:

 1. CloudFront Edge Locations (PoPs), and

 2. Your origin servers (e.g., S3, EC2, API Gateway, or any custom origin)

 They sit closer to the origin than the edge locations but farther from the users — like a “middle tier.”
 ________________________________________

 📦 Why do they exist?

 •	To reduce the load on origin servers

 •	To optimize cache-hit ratio

-•	To help CloudFront scale better for large global content delivery When CloudFront edge locations don't have the requested content, they try the regional edge cache first before going all the way to the origin.
+•	To help CloudFront scale better for large global content delivery

+When CloudFront edge locations don't have the requested content, they try the regional edge cache first before going all the way to the origin
-Go to Index

-4. Identity and Access Management IAM: policies and technologies used to ensure the appropriate access to technology resources.
+## 4. Identity and Access Management IAM: policies and technologies used to ensure the appropriate access to technology resources

-4.1.
+### 4.1.
 AWS IAM provides fine-grained access control across all of AWS.
-With IAM, you can specify who can access which service and resources, under which conditions.
+With IAM, you can specify who can access which service and resources, under which conditions

-IAM Policies allow you to manage permissions for your workforce and systems to ensure least-privileged access.
+IAM Policies allow you to manage permissions for your workforce and systems to ensure least-privileged access

-4.2.
-What is Least Privilege?: A core component in AWS Security Best Practices AND in understanding Access.
+### 4.2.
+What is Least Privilege?: A core component in AWS Security Best Practices AND in understanding Access

-The principle of Least Privilege is that a user/resource should be granted the least amount of permissions or privileges needed to complete their job role.
+The principle of Least Privilege is that a user/resource should be granted the least amount of permissions or privileges needed to complete their job role

-If a user does not need an access right, they should not have that access right.
+If a user does not need an access right, they should not have that access right

-The exam will sometimes ask you to evaluate permissions/policies documents in response to providing access to a user.
-These questions assume that you understand the principle of least privilege.
+The exam will sometimes ask you to evaluate permissions/policies documents in response to providing access to a user

+These questions assume that you understand the principle of least privilege

-4.3.
+### 4.3.
 IAM Users and Groups: the building blocks of AWS Identity and Access Management

-IAM Users: an IAM User is an entity that is created in AWS to represent the person, or application, that uses it to interact with AWS.
+**IAM Users**: an IAM User is an entity that is created in AWS to represent the person, or application, that uses it to interact with AWS

-IAM Groups: an IAM Group is a collection of IAM users.
-User groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users.
+**IAM Groups**: an IAM Group is a collection of IAM users.
+User groups let you specify permissions for multiple users, which can make it easier to manage the permissions for those users

-Example: you could have a user group called Admins and give that user group typical administrator permissions.
+Example: you could have a user group called Admins and give that user group typical administrator permissions

-Go to Index

-4.4.
-AWS Organizations: an account management service that enables account consolidation and organization.
+### 4.4.
+AWS Organizations: an account management service that enables account consolidation and organization

-A way to consolidate accounts, assign permissions to OUs, and automate the onboarding of new team members based on job function.
+A way to consolidate accounts, assign permissions to OUs, and automate the onboarding of new team members based on job function

-Organizations: an entity created to consolidate your AWS accounts.
+**Organizations**: an entity created to consolidate your AWS accounts

-Root: parent container for all the accounts for your organization.
+**Root**: parent container for all the accounts for your organization

-Organizational Unit (OU): a container for accounts within a root.
-An OU can also contain other OUs.
+**Organizational Unit (OU)**: a container for accounts within a root.
+An OU can also contain other OUs

 An account management service that enables account consolidation and organization.

-Account: an account in an organization is a standard AWS account that contains AWS resources and identities.
+**Account**: an account in an organization is a standard AWS account that contains AWS resources and identities.

-Service Control Policy (SCP): a policy that specifies the services and actions that users and roles can use in the accounts that the SCP affects.
+**Service Control Policy (SCP)**: a policy that specifies the services and actions that users and roles can use in the accounts that the SCP affects.

-Tagging: a best practices for your OUs to keep track of your AWS accounts and resources.
+**Tagging**: a best practices for your OUs to keep track of your AWS accounts and resources.
 This assists with more granular monitoring and logging of your AWS environment.

-Go to Index
+## 5. IAM Policies

-5. IAM Policies: IAM Policies are the bedrock of strong IAM security.
+IAM Policies are the bedrock of strong IAM security.
 Understanding how the policies work and being able to interpret them is critical for success as an Architect and on the exam.

 Identity Policies are IAM policies that are applied to identities.
 This can include both users as well as roles that users can assume.
 These are different than resource policies.